waggle-sensor/sage-ecr/jenkins/README.md

 This Jenkins is for testing purposes only.

-See `./run.sh` in the root directory of this repository for more details.
+In production, you may want to manage Jenkins as its own service and simply provide ECR with a username / password you have created.